 Walking difficulty: moderate walks with steeper ascends/descends now and then, suitable for hikers with good hiking experience; please come prepared with suitable hiking boots and clothes for mountain trekking;

-The price includes: guidance in English, private transfers to/from your hotel in Sofia, accommodation in dormitory in mountain hut with shared facilities;
+The price includes: guidance in English, private transfers to/from your hotel in Sofia, accommodation in a dormitory in a mountain hut with shared facilities;